-The 8-bit basic timer (BT) has four functional components:
+The 8-bit basic timer (BT) has six functional components:

 - Clock selector logic

 - 4-bit mode register (BMOD)

 - 8-bit counter register (BCNT)

 - Output enable flag (BOE)

+- 8-bit watchdog timer mode register (WDMOD)

+- Watchdog timer counter clear flag (WDTCF)

 The basic timer generates interrupt requests at precise intervals, based on the frequency of the system clock.
 Timer pulses are output from the basic timer's counter register BCNT to the output pin BTCO when an overflow occurs in the counter register BCNT.
 You can use the basic timer as a "watchdog" timer for monitoring system events or use BT output to stabilize clock oscillation when stop mode is released by an interrupt and following RESET.
 Bit settings in the basic timer mode register BMOD turns the BT module on and off, selects the input clock frequency, and controls interrupt or stabilization intervals.